| Berea College Ecovillage - Sens HouseBerea, Kentucky The Sustainable Living Demonstration House, a residence for four Berea

 the south walls of the main house and the outdoor display area

-- landscape based workshops such as organic and
+with this technique. landscape based workshops such as organic and

 bio-dynamic gardening, permaculture,